 We walked from the hostel to Tiananmen Square this morning.
-Here are many pictures from the first few hours of our day.

 On the way passed by Zhongnanhai, the Chinese answer to the White House.
 Instead of being boring and white it has an incredible multi-coloured gate (complete with a sign declaring “Mao is awesome and will be with us forever!”